Peppol Country Guide · France

 Partially, but not fully.
 France's architecture is different from pure Peppol markets like Belgium or Germany.
 In France, invoice exchange must route through a registered Approved Platform (PA) — there is no direct peer-to-peer Peppol exchange without a PA intermediary.

-The more significant addition is e-reporting: France requires separate data submissions to the DGFiP for B2C and cross-border transactions.
+The more significant addition is e-reporting: France requires separate data submissions to the DGFiP for B2B, B2C and cross-border transactions.
 This is not part of standard Peppol implementations and requires its own data pipeline from your platform.

 Working with Arratech means we connect to the French PA ecosystem on your behalf, handle format conversion and e-reporting data generation, and ensure your existing Peppol integration extends cleanly to the French market.

-If you encounter older documentation referring to PDPs, this is the same concept under the new naming convention.
+If you encounter documentation referring to PDPs, this is the same concept under the new naming convention.
 All formally registered platforms operating from September 2026 will carry the PA designation.

 It depends on the definition of mid-size.
 France uses the ETI classification (Entreprises de Taille Intermédiaire) for the September 2026 phase, covering companies with 250 to 4,999 employees and revenue above €50 million.
 Large companies are also in scope from September 2026.